kontena/docs/using-kontena/loadbalancer.md

 ### Limitations on the number of SSL certificates

-All of the `SSL_CERTS` env secrets will be merged into a single `SSL_CERTS` environment variable.
-There is a limit of 128KB on the total size of the `SSL_CERTS` environment variable.
+Using separate `SSL_CERT_*` envs for each certificate will allow deploying a large number of certificates, up to the OS's total size limit on the process environment.
+This is typically around 2MB, which allows for several hundred typical Let's Encrypt SSL certificates.

-The maximum number of deployable SSL certificates depends on the size of private keys and certificates used.
+When using multiple `SSL_CERTS` envs, all of the certificates will be merged into a single `SSL_CERTS` environment variable.
+There is a limit of 128KB on the total size of the `SSL_CERTS` environment variable within Linux.
 For typical Let's Encrypt certificates, you may expect to hit the limit at around 25 certificates per LB service.

-Note that the TLS-SNI challenge certificates used for [`kontena certificate authorize --type tls-sni-01`](vault.md#create-domain-authorization) domain authorizations also count towards this limit.
+Note that the TLS-SNI challenge certificates used for [`kontena certificate authorize --type tls-sni-01`](vault.md#create-domain-authorization) domain authorizations also count towards the `SSL_CERTS` limit, but the size of the challenge certificates is much smaller than normal.
+You may expect to hit the limit at around 50 pending domain authorizations.

-If you attempt to add more SSL certificates and exceed the combined `SSL_CERTS` env size limit, the LB service will continue to run using the existing certificates, and the deploy will fail with an error: `Kontena::Models::ServicePod::ConfigError: Env SSL_CERTS is too large at ... bytes`
+If you attempt to use too many SSL certificates and/or domain authorizations and exceed the combined `SSL_CERTS` env size limit, the LB service will continue to run using the existing certificates, and the deploy will fail with an error: `Kontena::Models::ServicePod::ConfigError: Env SSL_CERTS is too large at ... bytes`

 ## Kontena Load Balancer Health Checks